foremast/foremast/_docs/getting_started.rst

 Configuration Setup
 -------------------

-There are a few :doc:`configuration_files` that will need to be setup before Foremast can be used
+There are a few :ref:`configuration_files` that will need to be setup before Foremast can be used

-    1. :doc:`foremast_config` - This config holds basic info such Spinnaker URL, tokens, and environments
+    1. :ref:`foremast_config` - This config holds basic info such Spinnaker URL, tokens, and environments
-    2. :doc:`aws_creds` - This is the Boto3 credentials file for AWS access
+    2. :ref:`aws_creds` - This is the Boto3 credentials file for AWS access
-    3. :doc:`pipeline_json` - Pipeline configuration.
+    3. :ref:`pipeline_json` - Pipeline configuration.
 Discussed in more detail below
-    4. :doc:`application_json` - Application AWS configuration.
+    4. :ref:`application_json` - Application AWS configuration.
 Discussed in more detail below

 Pipeline Configs
 *******************

-The :doc:`pipeline_json` and :doc:`application_json` are critical files that determine on how an application pipeline will work.
+The :ref:`pipeline_json` and :ref:`application_json` are critical files that determine on how an application pipeline will work.
 Theses configurations need to exist for each application that you plan on using Foremast to deploy.
 We recommend keeping these files in the same repository as your application but as long as they are on the same local machine as the Foremast runner they can be used.

 In ``~/runway`` create a file ``pipeline.json`` with the contents::